 Gender: Male Female

 Level of Specialization: Intern GP (BDS)

 Speciality: Oral Surgeon Prosthodontics Orthodontist Periodontist

 Pedodontist Restorative (Operative Endodontist) Public health

 Years of experiences: <5yrs 5-10 yrs. >10 yrs.

 Working place: Private: Governmental:

 Q1.
 What will you do if you have found patient with avulsed tooth outside the oral

 cavity?

 a.
 Save the tooth

 b.
 Discard the tooth

 c.
 Don't know what to do.

 Q2.
 Do you have information on the management of avulsed tooth?

 a.
 Yes.

-a. res. b.
+b.
 No.

 Q3.
-What would you do if the avulsed tooth was covered with dirt? a.
+What would you do if the avuised tooth was covered with dirt?

+a.
 Rinse with tap water.

 b.
 Would do nothing.

 c.
 Scrub with soap.

-d.
+~ d.
 Not sure.

 Q4.
 According to you which are the best storage medium for the storage of the

-avulsed tooth?
+a Hanka halangad aalt aalution

 a.
-Hanks balanced salt solution.

-b.
-Milk.
+Haliks Dalahueu San Suluiun.

 c.
-Saliva.

-d.
-Saline solution.
+Saliva

+d Salina solution

-Q5.
-Would you prefer the replantation of the tooth into the socket from which it came?
+05 Would you prefer the replantation of the tooth into the socket from which it came?

-a.
-Yes.
+Q0. a Yes

 b.
 No.

 Q6.
 Which is the critical time for the replantation of the avulsed tooth?

 a.
 Less than 30 min.

 b.
 Less than 60 min.

 c.
 Less than 90 min.

 d.
 More than 90 min.

 Q7.
 Factors influencing the outcome of the replantation?

 a.
 Storage medium.

 b.
 Extra-alveolar period.

 c.
 Amount of the loss of periodontal ligaments.

 d.
 All of the above.

 Q8.
 Which method of splinting after replantation will you prefer?

 a.
 Stainless steel wire.

 b.
 Semi-rigid with nylon wire.

 c.
 Composite restorative materials.

 d.
 No splinting.

 Q9.
 Splinting time necessary?

 a.
 15 days.

 b.
 30 days.

 c.
 60 days.

 Q10.

-Q10.
+Which type of the tooth do you think intended for replantation after avulsion?

 a.
 Deciduae.

 b.
 Permanent.

 c.
 Both.

 The variables in the questionnaire comprised of socio-demographic information (gender, age and nationality), professional characteristics (years of experience, level of specialisation and working place and overseas fellowship), and information regarding the awareness about the management of avulsed tooth.

-The questionnaire was distributed to the participants, and an explanation was given to each subject about the importance of their participation and the study purposes.
+The questionnaire was distributed to the

+participants, and an explanation was given to each subject about the importance of their participation and the study purposes.